Home » Cockatiels » What Do Cockatiels Eat? | Diet & Nutrition

 Tip: Don’t forget to also have a cuttlebone or calcium block available for your cockatiel.

-• CERTIFIED ORGANIC GOODNESS: Crafted with certified organic heritage ingredients with the addition of naturally occurring vitamins and minerals, including balanced Omega 3 & 6 fatty acids.
-Our formulas ensure the highest quality, complete, balanced nutrition for your bird.
-As the pioneer in organic pet bird nutrition, we take pride in providing exceptional quality products for your bird’s lifetime care.
+• CERTIFIED ORGANIC GOODNESS: Crafted with certified organic heritage ingredients with the prefect addition of naturally occurring vitamins and minerals, including balanced Omega 3 & 6 fatty acids.
+Our formulas ensure the highest quality, complete, balanced nutrition for your bir’s lifetime care.
+As the first and number one certified organic choice for bird nutrition, we take pride in providing exceptional quality bird foods to help your bird live a happier and healthier life.

 Male grey cockatiel parrot eating grass.